 Councilmember Ellis suggested they look into standard best practices for other cities in order to set timelines for the submission of documents from the public and suggested leaving the Agenda as a living document on the Google drive until they were posted on the Friday before the meeting.

-Councilmember Veranth suggested adding the intials of the person submitting a document into the title.
+Councilmember Veranth suggested adding the initials of the person submitting a document into the title.
 He stated that agendas were living documents and ultimately the Mayor decided what went onto the agenda and thought that having the agendas and meeting materials ready the Friday before the meeting on the Google Drive was a good goal to set and to have the agenda available to the Public on the Tuesday before the meetings.
 He suggested adding information items to the agenda as necessary and adding a consent agenda section.

 Clerk LeFevre stated that she could submit a document to Google Sheets with issued checks that would be a living document she would update as checks were issued that could be referenced.
 She also stated that submitted documents should have page numbers.